Jooi025/BrawlStarsBot/README.md

 Inspired by [OpenCV Object Detection in Games Python Tutorial playlist by "Learn Code By Gaming"](https://www.youtube.com/watch?v=KecMlLUuiE4&list=PL1m2M8LQlzfKtkKq2lK5xko4X-8EZzFPI)

-Used yolov5 for object dectection, followed ["How To Train YOLOv5 For Recognizing Game Objects In Real-Time" by "Jes Fink-Jensen"](https://betterprogramming.pub/how-to-train-yolov5-for-recognizing-custom-game-objects-in-real-time-9d78369928a8) (might need to sign in to medium), tutorial for how to get started with yolov5.
+Used yolov5 for object detection, followed ["How To Train YOLOv5 For Recognizing Game Objects In Real-Time" by "Jes Fink-Jensen"](https://betterprogramming.pub/how-to-train-yolov5-for-recognizing-custom-game-objects-in-real-time-9d78369928a8) (might need to sign in to medium), tutorial for how to get started with yolov5.

 ****Demo of the bot: https://youtu.be/kp5izpAKA-Y****